 Back the dictator.
 I’m kicking myself for not following my own advice earlier to always back the dictator.
 I should have supported Bashar al-Assad to still be running Syria at year’s end when the probability about him being gone was being put at 60%.

 Ah well, we can’t win them all but my political speculation portfolio is continuing to show a nice little profit.

+Will Tim go back to real estate or hair dressing?
 After years of putting her own career on hold while serving as her husband, Nicolas Sarkozy’s “and friend”, Carla Bruni is now returning to singing with the intention of repeating the success of Quelqu’un m’a dit (Somebody Told Me), which came out 10 years ago, and sold around 2 million copies.